vjgtigers/traffic-sim/README.md

 this simulation simulates cars only turning around once they get close to the crash depending on how much time i have to work on this, i might have the cars slow down around the area too to make the impact more noticable

-i dont have the cars rerouting from a farther distance yet
+i dont have the cars rerouting from a farther distance yet -- now have one working, its the rerouteImmediately.py file

 the two other "simulations" would just be running the map.sumocfg, without connecting to the python file, just remove the --remote-port 13333 this would simulate the general enviroment without any accidents/road closures